Heart Hook Home

 One way to take your crochet work up to professional level?
 By learning How to Make Invisible Join in Crochet!

 In typical crochet, when finishing your project, you will notice a bump where you placed your fastening off knot.
-Instead of trying to pull that knot down into the stitch when you weave in the end – or worse yet, letting it simply hang out for all the see – do the Invisible Join and even YOU won’t be able to tell where you ended.
+Instead of trying to pull that knot down into the stitch when you weave in the end – or worse yet, letting it simply hang out for all to see – do the Invisible Join and even YOU won’t be able to tell where you ended.
 Woot!

 The Invisible Join is particularly helpful when crocheting in the round.
 When working in the round you can either: join with a slip stitch at the end of each row or work in a spiral.
 Working in a spiral means that instead of slip stitching to the top of the first stitch of that row, you’ll instead place a stitch marker and keep on crocheting without joining.
 Spiral rounds are most often used in amigurumi (a.k.a. stuffed crochet).